Purdue-SoCET/RISCVBusiness/doc/src/rv32v/rv32v_uop_queue.md

 - **QUEUE_LEN** - Maximum number of elements the queue can hold.
 - **DISPATCH_SIZE** - Maximum number of uops to be dispatched in one cycle.

-## Current Progress
-The scalar decode, decode resolution, and the uop queue are mostly done and pass all the tests in the verification folder.

-## Contributors

-- Fahad Aloufi (faloufi@purdue.edu)